LOCATION:

 Emily is a highly experienced and accomplished equestrian professional with over 20 years of experience.
 She has trained with numerous esteemed professionals, including Anne Zander, Peter Grey, Kate Farrell, Leslie Saila, Sarah Irving, Michelle Cruikshanks, Jim Dunn, Ian Roberts, and Sylvia Decorah.
 Her diverse skill set has enabled her to excel in various aspects of the equestrian world, including teaching, showing, training, facilitating equine sales and leases, and conducting clinics.

 Emily is a proven coach with an impressive record of producing remarkable results.
 Her students consistently achieve top placings in various disciplines, including OEA (Eventing), Dressage, show jumping, and Jumpers/Hunters, both at the gold and silver levels.
-Emily has also imparted her knowledge to riders and horses internationally in countries such as the USA, UK, and Qatar.
+Emily has also imparted her knowledge to riders and horses internationally across Canada, the USA, South Africa, Botswana, the UK, and Qatar.

 Emily firmly believes that a strong foundation is crucial and adheres to the fundamental principles of rhythm, suppleness, contact, impulsion, straightness, and collection to ensure the success of her students and their mounts.
 Furthermore, Emily fosters a sense of camaraderie among all riders.
 She places great importance on cultivating positive character traits and instilling responsibility, respect, leadership, confidence, sportsmanship, and horsemanship in her students and team members.